Common Configuration (SIP)

 This is a global setting, it cannot be specified on a per-Peer basis.

-"sip_contact_transport" tcp / udp Attribute The value for the ;transport=... parameter that will be included in the Contact address URI created by us for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.
+sip_contact_transport String Attribute The value for the ;transport=... parameter that will be included in the Contact address URI created for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.
+Possible values are:

 If this value is configured, then it will be included as the Contact transport parameter.

-If this value is not configured, then the Contact sent by us will not include any transport parameter.
+Otherwise, the Contact sent will not include any transport parameter.

-"sip_contact_user" String Attribute The user that will be included in the Contact address URI created by us for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.
+sip_contact_user String Attribute The user that will be included in the Contact address URI created for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.

-This value is only used in the unusual case when we do not have a more appropriate calling or called party PSTN.
+This value is only used in the unusual case when there is not a more appropriate calling or called party PSTN.

 IPv4 Address

-"sip_contact_port" Integer Attribute The port number that will be included in the Contact address URI created by us for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.
+sip_contact_port Integer Attribute The port number that will be included in the Contact address URI created for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.

-If this value is configured, then it will be included as the Contact port number (eve if it is the default).
+If this value is configured, then it will be included as the Contact port number (even if it is the default).

-"suppress_to_user" Boolean Attribute Should we suppress the user part in the To URI and Request-URI for OPTIONS Requests initiated by us.
+suppress_to_user Boolean Attribute Should the user part in the To URI and Request-URI be suppressed for OPTIONS Requests initiated?

-YES - Never include the user address part in the To URI and Request-URI for OPTIONS Requests initiated by us.
+If true, the user address part will never be included in the To URI and Request-URI for OPTIONS Requests initiated.

-NO - Use the peer ID as the user address part in the To URI and Request-URI for OPTIONS Requests initiated by us.
+Otherwise, the peer ID is included as the user address part in the To URI and Request-URI for OPTIONS Requests initiated.

 Note that the default value of 5060 is never included.

-"sip_inbound_prack_policy" if_required / if_supported / disabled Attribute Do we accept requests to support for RFC 3262 reliable provisional response (PRACK) for inbound INVITE requests.
+sip_inbound_prack_policy String Attribute Specifies the handling of requests to support RFC 3262 reliable provisional response (PRACK) for inbound INVITE requests.
+Valid values are:

-"early_dialog_100" YES / NO / 1 / 0 Attribute Should we construct our SIP Dialog early (at the time of sending the 100 Trying response.
+early_dialog_100 Boolean Attribute Should the SIP Dialog be constructed early (at the time of sending the 100 Trying response)?

 This is not valid according to RFC 3261, however some user agents expect/require it.

-"sip_edr_merge" YES / NO / 1 / 0 Attribute Do we merge SIP Request/Response EDRs into a single EDR logged at response time?
+sip_edr_merge Boolean Attribute Should SIP Request/Response EDRs be merged into a single EDR logged at response time?

-"sip_edr_ack" YES / NO / 1 / 0 Attribute Do we generate EDRs for received inbound and sent outbound ACK Requests?
+sip_edr_ack Boolean Attribute Should EDRs be generated for received inbound and sent outbound ACK Requests?

-"sip_edr_prack" YES / NO / 1 / 0 Attribute Do we generate EDRs for received inbound and sent outbound PRACK Requests?
+sip_edr_prack Boolean Attribute Should EDRs be generated for received inbound and sent outbound PRACK Requests?

-"sip_edr_reinvite" YES / NO / 1 / 0 Attribute Do we generate EDRs for received inbound and sent outbound re-INVITE Transactions?
+sip_edr_reinvite Boolean Attribute Should EDRs be generated for received inbound and sent outbound re-INVITE Transactions?

-"sip_notrace_options" YES / NO / 1 / 0 Attribute Force disabling of tracing for outbound SIP OPTIONS Requests instances?
+sip_notrace_options Boolean Attribute Force disabling of tracing for inbound and outbound SIP OPTIONS instances?

-"sip_notrace_register" YES / NO / 1 / 0 Attribute Force disabling of tracing for outbound SIP REGISTER Requests instances?
+sip_notrace_register Boolean Attribute Force disabling of tracing for inbound and outbound SIP REGISTER instances?

-"sip_bleg_invite_header_attempt_num" YES / NO / 1 / 0 Attribute Add a header Attempt-Number to all outbound B-Leg SIP INVITE Requests for new SIP Dialogs.
+sip_bleg_invite_header_attempt_num Boolean Attribute Whether to add an Attempt-Number header to all outbound B-Leg SIP INVITE Requests for new SIP Dialogs.

-This header contains an integer counter which begins with 1 for the first B-Leg attempt on this call and increments for each subsequent B-Leg attempt.
+This header contains an integer counter that begins at 1 for the first B-Leg attempt on this call and is incremented for each subsequent B-Leg attempt.

-"sip_bleg_invite_header_aleg_callid" YES / NO / 1 / 0 Attribute Add a header A-Leg-Call-ID to all outbound B-Leg SIP INVITE Requests for new SIP Dialogs.
+sip_bleg_invite_header_aleg_callid Boolean Attribute Whether to add an A-Leg-Call-ID header to all outbound B-Leg SIP INVITE Requests for new SIP Dialogs.

 This header copies the inbound A-Leg Call-ID field across to the B-Leg outbound INVITE.